justinjaywang/portfolio/source/_posts/places.md

 # Places

-<span class="lead-in">Places</span> is a personal foot selfie blog built using [Hexo](http://hexo.io/).
+<span class="lead-in">Places</span> is a foot selfie blog, built using [Hexo](http://hexo.io/).
 Each photo is a snapshot of a distinct moment in my life—where I am, who I'm with, what the weather was like, and even how I was feeling at the time.

 ###### View [Places](http://places.justinjaywang.com/).